ArcadeMode/TypeShim/README.md

 </p>

 ## Why TypeShim
-Use your .NET classes as if they were truly exported to TypeScript.
+.NET-JS interop is powerful but lacks type info and ergonomics.
+With TypeShim you can use your .NET classes as if they were truly exported to TypeScript.

 Simply install TypeShim in your .NET WASM project, drop a `[TSExport]` on your C# classes and _voilà_: .NET-JS interop is generated at build time including a powerful TypeScript library matching your C# classes exactly.